De motu corporum in gyrum

-De motu corporum in gyrum (Note: they found the original document documents, Only) (from Latin: "On the motion of bodies in an orbit"; abbreviated De Motu (Note: not to be confused with several other Newtonian papers carrying titles that start with these words)) is the presumed title of a manuscript by Isaac Newton sent to Edmond Halley in November 1684.
+De motu corporum in gyrum (Note: The title of the document is only presumed because the original is now lost.
+Its contents are inferred from surviving documents, which are two contemporary copies and a draft.
+Only the draft has the title now used; both copies are without title.) (from Latin: "On the motion of bodies in an orbit"; abbreviated De Motu (Note: not to be confused with several other Newtonian papers carrying titles that start with these words)) is the presumed title of a manuscript by Isaac Newton sent to Edmond Halley in November 1684.
 The manuscript was prompted by a visit from Halley earlier that year when he had questioned Newton about problems then occupying the minds of Halley and his scientific circle in London, including Sir Christopher Wren and Robert Hooke.

 This manuscript gave important mathematical derivations relating to the three relations now known as "Kepler's laws of planetary motion" (before Newton's work, these had not been generally regarded as scientific laws).
 Halley reported the communication from Newton to the Royal Society on 10 December 1684 (Old Style).
 After further encouragement from Halley, Newton developed the ideas outlined by De Motu into his book Philosophiæ Naturalis Principia Mathematica.